PE and Sport Funding

 - Enhance the use of ICT within PE lessons - Having introduced more Ipads to the school, look at further ways of using ICT in lessons to enhance learning so that children can progress further - look at how this can feed into assessment of PE.

 - We are focusing on upskilling all of our teachers so that progress, momentum and enjoyment in PE can continue even when there is no longer Sports Premium money being received by the school.
 We are confident that as a school we value PE and the impact that it has on the child as a whole and this will therefore always remain an important priority for the school.
 Largely our sporting clubs are run by sustainable sources including skilled parents.

 - Encourage more children to walk, cycle and scoot to school (during a recent survey undertaken 54% said they had travelled to school by car).
 Investigate this further at various times during the year eg. is this a genuine daily statistic or was this an anomaly due to the weather?
-Take part in initiatives such as Walk to School week.
+Continue to take part in initiatives such as Walk to School week.

 How are we helping children to develop a healthy, active lifestyle?

-This year we will be aiming to achieve Gold Healthy Schools status and take part in the Active Lives Survey as part of this.
+This year we will be aiming to gain Gold Healthy Schools status and take part in the Active Lives Survey as part of this.
 We have achieved 'Food for Life' Silver which has included making the dining hall experience better.
 We also work closely with our Catering provider to ensure balanced, healthy meals are provided with a wide variety of choice.
 We are now looking at enhancing our provision for cooking and growing even further and will be growing things to be used in the school kitchen.
-We have bough additional cooking utensils to ensure termly cooking lessons are provided.
+We have bought additional cooking utensils to ensure termly cooking lessons are provided.

 How will these improvements be sustainable in the future?